 We recognise that each woman’s experiences of cancer are different, but we also know that women with cancer have many similar experiences, unique to their gender and the role of women in our society.
 We are a service that prides itself on listening to the voices of women living with cancer and developing responsive and relevant programs to meet their needs.

-Acknowledge Difference – We recognise that every person’s experience of breast or a gynaecological cancer is different and must be seen in the broader context of their lives.
+Acknowledge difference – We recognise that every person’s experience of breast or a gynaecological cancer is different and must be seen in the broader context of their lives.

-No Advice – We share experiences and give support, we do not give medical, legal or financial advice or counselling.
+No advice – We share experiences and give support, we do not give medical, legal or financial advice or counselling.

-Welcoming Environment – We provide a welcoming, accessible and safe environment.
+Welcoming environment – We provide a welcoming, accessible and safe environment.

-Encourage Participation – We actively encourage people to participate in the development and operation of the service.
+Encourage participation – We actively encourage people to participate in the development and operation of the service.

-Empower People – We are committed to enhancing people’s skills and capacity to make their own informed choices.
+Empower people – We are committed to enhancing people’s skills and capacity to make their own informed choices.

-Respect Privacy – We respect the privacy of people using our service.
+Respect privacy – We respect the privacy of people using our service.

-Non-Judgemental – We provide information and support in a non-judgemental way.
+Non-judgemental – We provide information and support in a non-judgemental way.

-High Standards – We maintain high standards in all aspects of the service and regularly evaluate the service’s relevance to consumers, its sustainability, and effectiveness.
+High standards – We maintain high standards in all aspects of the service and regularly evaluate the service’s relevance to consumers, its sustainability, and effectiveness.